AmpersandHQ/magento-ce-ee-config-corruption-bug/README.md

     }
 ```

-If at any point something were to silently go wrong within `loadModules` or `loadDb`, then corrupted configuration would be saved into cache.
-Meaning that the following request would be served invalid configuration from the cachebelievining it could retrieve a fully populated configuration object from cache despite
+If at any point something were to silently go wrong within `loadModules` or `loadDb`, then corrupted configuration would be saved into cache, meaning that the following request would be served invalid configuration.

 ##Symptoms##